 Print off one of these free DIY bar plans to help you build the home bar you've always dreamed of.
-There are free bar plans for indoor bars, outdoor bars, and even tiki bars, to help you get just the style you're looking for.
+There are free bar plans for indoor bars and outdoor bars, and even coffee bars, to help you get just the style you're looking for.

 01 of 11

-Popular Mechanics has a free tiki bar plan that starts with a shed plan but uses weathered materials to create a complete island bar feel, leaving part of the building open for where you're going to put the bar.
+Popular Mechanics has a free tropical bar plan that starts with a shed plan but uses weathered materials to create a complete island bar feel, leaving part of the building open for where you're going to put the bar.
 Who wouldn't want a tropical bar in their own backyard?

-The free tiki bar plan includes a materials list, tools list, the tiki bar blueprints, and step-by-step building instructions complete with color photos.
+The free bar plan includes a materials list, tools list, blueprints, and step-by-step building instructions complete with color photos.

 02 of 11

 A rolling bar cart is a great alternative to your standard home bar and this one can be used both inside and out.
 With a large shelf, a towel bar, and wheels you can finish it in any color you want.

-This Ana White project includes complete building plans that include everything you need to build this basic bar project for less than $50.
+This project by Ana White has complete building plans that include everything you need to build this basic bar project for less than $50.

 03 of 11

 A Burst of Beautiful designed this free outdoor bar plan for Build Something (now Kreg) and is sharing all the details.

 The great thing about this DIY bar is that you can use it as a bar, a prep table, or even a potting table.
 There is lots of shelving available so you can store everything you need for your next get-together.

 You'll find building steps, a tool list, a materials list, parts, and a cut list, along with plenty of diagrams and color photos.

 04 of 11

 Use this free outdoor bar plan from My Outdoor Plans that incorporates a basic design with simple woodworking skills to get you an outdoor bar in just a few hours.

 05 of 11